 Students following the SBC must complete 18 of 19 required objectives.
 Read more about the DEC & SBC requirements in the Undergraduate Bulletin.

 I - Incomplete: The Incomplete notation is at the discretion of the instructor.
-Student must communicate with instructor to complete coursework; otherwise, grade becomes “I/F” and factors as “F” into GPA.
+Student must communicate with instructor to complete coursework by a specific date; otherwise, grade becomes “I/F” and factors as “F” into GPA.

 ** - No grade reported: No grade has been reported; student should contact faculty member.

-NR - No Record: Faculty members report “NR” if a student is listed on their roster but has no record of that student ever attending class; an “NR” becomes an “N/F” and is factored into the GPA as an “F”.
+NR - No Record: Faculty members report “NR” if a student is listed on their roster but there is no record the student ever attended class; an “NR” becomes an “N/F” and is factored into the GPA as an “F”.

-Please consult with an academic advisor for further explanation of these remarks.
+Please consult with an academic advisor for additional information and further explanation of these remarks.

-Students can make appointments with an academic advisor, their major advisor, or professor/T.A.
+Students can meet with their professors and/or TA.
 There are also a variety of tutoring services available.